 When the family consists of only one member and that person leaves the home to go into a hospital or nursing home for a period of more than 183 consecutive days, the assistance will be terminated.
-If a medical provider or other source of similar information documents the person is expected to return to the unit in 183 consecutive days or less, the person shall continue to receive assistance.
-If the person is not back in the unit within 183 consecutive days, assistance will be terminated.
+If a medical provider or other source of similar information documents the person is expected to return to the unit in 183 consecutive days or less, the person shall continue consecutive days, assistance will be terminated.